 Visibility is good up front, but reversing such a big beast can be tricky.
 Parking sensors are standard across the range.

 Space & Practicality

-Squeezing seven seats into a car requires some compromises, but the Tarraco remains a supremely practical proposition.
+Squeezing seven seats into a car requires some compromises, but the Tarraco remains a supremely practical and flexible proposition.
 The two front seats are excellent, offering plenty of adjustment, including lumbar support, and lots of space.

 Move back a row and three can squeeze in, assuming they’re close friends.
 The outer two seats have Isofix points too, allowing easy fitment of a couple of child seats, while there’s also picnic tables that fold out from the front seats.
 Head and legroom are all good, even for adults.

 The final row of two seats is probably best reserved for small children.
 They’re tight, but an adult could just about squeeze in, assuming they remain flexible enough to climb through the back doors and through the small gap left by folding the centre row forward.

 With all the seats in place, the boot is small but fold down the rearmost set and it extends to offer an impressive 700 litres of capacity, along with a near-flat floor.
 Fold down the middle row, load it up to the roof, and the Tarraco will accommodate a whopping 1,775 litres of luggage.

 Choosing to go with a petrol engine, as most buyers will, brings some benefits - lower purchase costs and tax - but there are downsides in the form of lower fuel economy and higher CO2 emissions.
 Where the balance gets struck is down to the mileage you cover, with longer distance drivers probably better off with diesel power.

 The 1.5-litre petrol model returns an official 37.2mpg in the spec tested here, while the similarly powered diesel model manages 47.9mpg.
 Anecdotal evidence suggests both are a little on the optimistic side, but the difference over 12,000 miles could be around £360 in favour of the diesel.